The Day Yardbirds Singer Keith Relf Was Electrocuted by a Guitar

 While those guitar gods all became bigger stars after parting with the Yardbirds, Relf struggled to gain much recognition for his subsequent musical exploits.
 Still, he remained involved in the recording industry.
 After the band broke up, Relf and Yardbirds drummer Jim McCarty teamed up for the folksy duo Together.
 Next, they formed progressive rock band Renaissance -- although the outfit would have greater success with other lineups.
 Relf spent a lot of time producing other bands’ recordings in the ’70s, but found time to begin Armageddon, another prog rock group, in 1974.

 Although Relf remained musically active in the late ’60s and ’70s, he was not always in good health.
 He had chronic asthma, which had nearly killed him on a few occasions, as well as emphysema.
 But on the fateful day that took his life, it was something entirely different.

 While practicing guitar in his cellar, he stood on a gas pipe.
-Because the guitar was ungrounded, the electrical current resulted in a severe shock to his body.
-Reportedly, his electrocuted body was found by his eight-year-old son.
-Because the Relf family remained so private about his death, a rumor began to grow that the singer had been a victim of death by misadventure, foolishly playing an electric guitar in the bathroom.
+Because the instrument was ungrounded, the electrical current resulted in a severe shock to his body.
+Reportedly, Relf's body was found by his eight-year-old son.
+Because the family remained so private about his death, a rumor began to grow that Relf had been a victim of death by misadventure, foolishly playing an electric guitar in the bathroom.